eclipse-kuksa/kuksa.cloud/kuksa.appstore/readMe.md

 - Create a database like appstore in MariaDB Server (In order to install MariaDB, please follow the instructions in the link: https://downloads.mariadb.org/mariadb/repositories)

-- Update MariaDB DBMS server IP, port and credential properly in src\main\resources\application.properties file:
+- Update MariaDB DBMS server IP, port and credential properly in src\main\resources\application.properties file and create "appstore" DB in mariaDB:

 > spring.datasource.url=jdbc:mariadb://{mariaDB-server-ip}:3306/appstore    //default ip is localhost
 > spring.datasource.username={mariaDB-server-user}          // default user name is admin